ormergi/ovn-kubernetes/docs/okeps/okep-5085-localnet-api.md

 In any order:
 - The user configures localnet bridge mapping on the nodes, e.g.: using NNCP.
 - Create CUDN, specifying the bridge-mapping network name in the spec.

+The CUDN CRD controller should support the `WorkloadsDegraded` status condition and manage its lifecycle.
+On a CUDN CR event, where spec has been changed and require updating the corresponding NAD spec, the controller should set the condition status to `true`.
+As now connected workloads should be restated in order to be configured with the latest spec.

+The condition status should be `false` when:
+1. No pod is connected.
+2. Connected pods are in sync; i.e: configured by a CR version, matching the current CR version.

+To achieve that, a controller should monitor pods and act on create/delete events:
+1. On pod create event, if all connected pods are in sync, set the condition to `false`.
+2. On pod delete event, if the pod is the only connected pod, set the condition to `false`.

 #### Generating the NAD
 ##### OVS bridge-mapping’s network-name